julienrf/editors/README.md

 #### Choose a theme

 The `Ui[A]` typeclass is responsible of generating the editor HTML markup.
-Default instances are provided in the `Ui` companion objects, generating input fields for common types.
+Default instances are provided in the `Ui` companion object, generating input fields for common types.
 Using another theme is as simple as importing it, consider for instance the following code using a theme producing markup compatible with [Twitter Bootstrap](http://getbootstrap.com/):

 ```scala
 import editors.themes.twitterBootstrap._